Skip to main content

 The best thing you can do for your health is to keep active as you age.

 Regular light and low-impact exercise (like Tai Chichair yoga, or water aerobics) has many benefits for older people.
-It helps with the management and prevention of many age-related conditions.
-Such as high blood pressure and type 2 diabetes.
-Regular movement also reduces risk of bone fractures by maintaining bone density.
-Which helps with osteoporosis.
+It helps with the management and prevention of many age-related conditions, such as high blood pressure and type 2 diabetes.
+Regular movement also reduces risk of bone fractures by maintaining bone density, which helps with osteoporosis.

 And keeping mobile without putting pressure on the joints helps with osteoarthritis.
 Being in the water takes a lot of the impact of gravity off the joints, making it a safe way to keep mobile.
 In fact, water aerobics is shown to improve quality of life in patients with arthritis.